-The show will have a second season coming to Netflix December 22nd !
+The show will have a third season coming to Netflix December 21st !

 As you are waiting for it, My Private Paris delivers all details about the locations of Emily in Paris.
 We hope this may inspire you for your next visit to France and your next tour with My Private Paris.

 Where is the office of Emily in Paris ?
 Her agency is located near the Palais Royal.

 Emily moves to the City of Lights from the windy city Chicago for her role at a marketing agency.
 In the show the agency is located Place de Valois, a posh square next to the Palais Royal.
 Emily’s office is located next to the Galerie Patrick Fourtin, a design gallery specialized in Art Deco furniture.
 Emily and her coworkers often drink and dine at the Bistro Valois, also located in the square, in several episodes.
 The restaurant features a romantic floral covered terrasse and is located just a few minutes walk from the Louvre Museum.
 This bistro is great choice for lunch before or after a museum tour.